Sallie F. Chapin: Career

 From early childhood she showed a fondness and talent for authorship.
-Chapin wrote much, but she published only one book, Fitzhugh St. Clair, the South Carolina Rebel Boy; or, It Is No Crime to Be Born a Gentleman (1872), dedicated to the children of the Confederacy.
+Chapin wrote much, but she published only one book, Fitzhugh St. Clair, the South Carolina Rebel Boy; or, It Is No Crime to Be Born a Gentleman (1872).

-The war broke her family fortune: Leonard Chapin enlisted in the Fifth South Carolina Cavalry in 1861 and he served until October 1864, when he was wounded.
-He died in 1879 after the conflict ended.
-During the Civil War, Sallie Chapin was a supporter of the Confederacy; she was president of the Soldiers' Relief Society and of the Ladies' Auxiliary Christian Association and worked day and night in the hospitals.
+The war broke her family fortune: Leonard Chapin died in 1879 after the conflict ended.

-After the war, she was active in the Ladies' Memorial Association and as president of the Ladies' Christian Association she was instrumental in saving the local YMCA from extinction.

-After attending a convention at Ocean Grove, New Jersey, in 1880, Chapin became involved in the W.C.T.U.
-In 1880 she organized the Charleston W.C.T.U., the first in the state and served as first State president elected in 1883, and she did much to extend that order in the South, where conservatism hindered the work for a long time.
+Chapin became involved in the Women's Christian Temperance Union during the 1880.
+Leadership of the South Carolinian chapter began during 1883.
+She did much to extend that order in the South, where conservatism hindered the work for a long time.
 In 1881 she attended the convention in Washington, D.C., where she made a reply to the address of welcome on behalf of the South, ending with a poem setting forth the intentions of the W.C.T.U.

 She believed in prohibition as the remedy for intemperance, and was recognized as both a writer and conversationalist.
 In the Chicago W.C.T.U. convention, in 1882, when the Prohibition Home Protection Party was formed, she was made a member of the executive committee, and by pen and voice she popularized that movement in the South.
 She was at one time president of the Woman's Press Association of the South.

-In 1888 she campaigned to open a State Industrial School for Girls in South Carolina; her effort led to the opening of the South Carolina Industrial and Winthrop Normal College, later Winthrop University.
+Her effort led to the opening of the South Carolina Industrial and Winthrop Normal College, later Winthrop University.

-At first against Women's suffrage in the United States, by 1891 she changed her position and avowed her support.

-In 1895, already burdened by a failing health, Chapin sent a petition to the State Constitutional Convention to raise the statutory age of consent for women to eighteen years (it was at the time set to ten years).
-The new constitution raised the age of consent to sixteen years.